lineshdave/hadoop-projects/Pig/Greater Than Average Volatility.md

 </pre>

 ### Output
 An output file part-r-00000 is created in the following HDFS directory - <i>/user/cloudera/output/handson_train/pig/nasdaq_daily_prices/avg_volatility_rec</i> along with the <i>_SUCCESS</i> file to mark the successful completion and running of the above script.
-This script can be run in the GRUNT interactive Pig environment.
+This script can be run in the GRUNT interactive Pig environment OR executed from the shell command line using the "-f" option (pig -f xxxx.pig).